-In eighth grade, students meet daily for Physical Education and Health.
+In eighth grade, students meet every other day for Physical Education and Health.
 Eighth grade physical education begins to place more emphasis on personalized fitness and lifetime physical activity.
 While movement and sport skills continue to be developed, students are introduced to more complex movement patterns and deeper discussions regarding exercise principles (progression, overload, and specificity), movement principles, and personal fitness pursuits.
 Students regularly participate in cardiovascular fitness activities and utilize heart rate monitors to assess their participation level and collect personal fitness data.
 Students are also provided more opportunities to make personal choices and personalize their workout routines.
-Students have approximately 135-145 days of physical education throughout the year.

-Health education lessons comprise approximately 30-35 days of the eighth grade Physical Education & Health course.
+Health education lessons are integrated into the eighth grade Physical Education & Health course.
 Health education continues more in-depth study of legal and illegal drugs, nutrition, human sexuality, healthy relationships, and safety/first aid.
 Discussions include age-specific topics such as Cyber Safety, club drugs, STIs, weight management, and dating relationships.
 Discussions about character traits (trustworthiness, respect, responsibility, and fairness) and influences to character also will be discussed and infused within the curriculum.
 Through home assignments, students are encouraged to dialogue with their parents to help identify personal and family values which may influence their choices.